arnguyen140/Pokemon-FireRed-Battle-AI/README.md

 - win32gui

 Progress: <br />
-AI can currently do single battles, but there is no double battle support for this AI (yet).
+AI can currently do single battles, but there is no double battle support for this AI (yet). <br />